Vikings, dungeons, chocolate & more: 13 fun family activities in York

 Disneyland has hidden Mickeys throughout its park, but York has lots of little cat sculptures dotting the city's rooftops, eaves, and chimneys.
 It’s a wonderful way to keep children entertained while you’re exploring.
 Download the trail map here and keep your eyes peeled for feline friends.

 A perfect tie-in with the National Railway Museum is a scenic ride on the Blackberry Line, running between Layerthorpe and Selby through beautiful Yorkshire countryside.
-The railway usually operates on Sundays several times a day, up until September.
+The Derwent Valley Light Railway usually operates on Sundays several times a day, up until September.
 If you happen to be visiting over Christmas, a Santa Special departs in December, with a special present for every child aboard.

 An hour from York, near Ripon, you'll find Lightwater Valley Theme Park.
 Jam-packed with rides and other entertainments for all ages, there’s an Angry Birds Activity Centre, tractor tours of the farmyard, a treetop net course, a falconry centre and as if that wasn’t enough, mini golf.
 Phew!
 A reliable day out to treat the kids.